 Since every regional version of Netflix boasts a different library, we’re not able to say what these left-behind titles might be, at this early stage, but we’ll keep our ear to the ground in preparation for the ad-supported tier’s launch early next year.

-For more Netflix-related content, check out our report on the streamer's new plan to tackle password sharing and our thoughts on its spatial audio upgrade
+For more Netflix-related content, check out our report on the streamer's new plan to tackle password sharing and our thoughts on its spatial audio upgrade.

-Axel is a London-based Senior Staff Writer at TechRadar, reporting on everything from the latest Apple developments to newest movies as part of the site's daily news output.
+Axel is TechRadar's UK-based Phones Editor, reporting on everything from the latest Apple developments to newest AI breakthroughs as part of the site's Mobile Computing vertical.
 Having previously written for publications including Esquire and FourFourTwo, Axel is well-versed in the applications of technology beyond the desktop, and his coverage extends from general reporting and analysis to in-depth interviews and opinion.
+Axel studied for a degree in English Literature at the University of Warwick before joining TechRadar in 2020, where he then earned an NCTJ qualification as part of the company’s inaugural digital training scheme.